abenitez69/wxBasic/abLib/Bind/README.md

 * `UPX.EXE`

 The first one corresponds to one of the *wxBasic virtual machines*, which is used to perform the binding and to run the `bind.wxb` program.
 The second is the script (written in wxBasic) responsible for performing the **bind**.
+*Resource Hacker* is a free resource developed by Angus Johnson used to replace icon.